 It’s important to note that the chair isn’t too heavy, meaning it may not be such a good idea to lay back on it while working.
 If you’re planning on sitting cross-legged and upright, this chair can be an excellent choice for you.
 Otherwise, you may want to look at other options.

-The last office chair you can sit cross-legged in is the Soul Seat.
+The another chair to sit cross-legged is the Soul Seat.
 The Soul Seat has been around for some time now as an alternative to traditional office chairs.
 While its design is a bit different from traditional models, it’s one of the best items you can take for cross-legged sitting.

-This cross-legged office chair features a 31-inch platform where you can support your legs and knees, reducing the pressure you place on your spine.
-Overall, this chair is an excellent option, although it’s highly expensive.
+This cross-legged chair features a 31-inch platform where you can support your legs and knees, reducing the pressure you place on your spine.
+Overall, this office chairs for sitting cross legged is an excellent option, although it’s highly expensive.
 If you have the budget for this chair and want to give it a try for cross-legged sitting, you’re free to do it!

 Still, the chair’s seat is wide enough to allow for cross-legged sitting, so you’re not going to have any problems with that.